-Minnetonka in Context
+Minnetonka in Context 31

-Demographics Overview
+Demographics Overview 32

+System at a Glance 36

-Needs Assessment
+Needs Assessment 48

+CHAPTER CHAPTER

 EXISTING CONDITIONS

 CHAPTER 3 | EXISTING CONDITIONS

 Assessing the existing conditions of the community is one of the fundamental steps of park system planning.
 An inventory conducted at the beginning of this planning process involved identifying and mapping the City of Minnetonka's current parks and facilities, followed by tours to assess and audit current conditions.
 To establish how successfully the city is meeting the needs of the community, the audit was studied with demographic data, facility distribution mapping analysis, community engagement results, national standards and comparisons with peer communities.
 This comprehensive analysis is indicative of how effectively Minnetonka will meet future park user needs.